jacoscaz/quadstore/README.md

-Streaming methods such as `getStream` and `searchStream` return objects with the `iterator` property set to an instance of [`AsyncIterator`][asynciterator-gh], a superset of the `stream.Readable` interface.
+Streaming methods such as `getStream` and `searchStream` return objects with the `iterator` property set to an instance of [`AsyncIterator`][asynciterator-gh], a subset of the `stream.Readable` interface.
 This instance emits either quads or bindings, depending on the value of the `type` property.

 Non-streaming methods such as `get` and `search` return objects with the